Chip Breaker vs Diamond Flute PCB Routers

-Diamond Flute (Diamond-Cut) Routers
+Diamond-Flute (Diamond-Cut) Routers

 How they cut